Kate Bedingfield

-Katherine Joan Bedingfield (born October 29, 1981) is an American political advisor who is the White House Communications Director in the Biden administration.
-She served as deputy campaign manager for the Joe Biden 2020 presidential campaign and former communications director for Biden when he was Vice President in the Obama administration.
+Katherine Joan Bedingfield (born October 29, 1981) is an American political advisor who served as the White House Communications Director in the Biden administration from 2021 to 2023.
+She previously served as deputy campaign manager for the Joe Biden 2020 presidential campaign and as communications director for Biden when he was vice president in the Obama administration.

 Early life and education

 Kate Bedingfield was born on October 29, 1981, and raised in Sandy Springs, Georgia.
 Her parents are Dana H. and Sid E. Bedingfield.
-She attended Sandy Springs Middle School and graduated from Riverwood High School.
+Her father is a journalism professor and a former CNN executive.
+Her mother is a social media consultant.
+Bedingfield attended Sandy Springs Middle School and graduated from Riverwood High School.
 She earned her bachelor's degree from the University of Virginia.

 Career

 Career in politics

 Bedingfield worked on the John Edwards 2008 presidential campaign as spokesperson.
 She also served as communications director for the 2008 senate campaign for Jeanne Shaheen.
 In 2015, Bedingfield was named communications director for then Vice President Joe Biden.
 She also held two additional roles in the Obama administration: director of response, and deputy director of media affairs.

 Bedingfield served as deputy campaign manager for the Joe Biden 2020 presidential campaign.
 Her work on the campaign led to Fortune naming Bedingfield one of the most influential people under the age of 40 in government and politics.